 - Red Onion: ideally a red onion that is not too old and not too strong in flavour.
 Make sure you cut it very thin.

-When we are in Italy we like to use Tropea red onions, which by the way, are my favourite onions in the world, due to their sweet, round taste.
+When we are in Italy we like to use "Tropea" red onions, which are a great pairing in salads due to their sweet, round taste.

 - Olive oil: go for extra virgin if you can, it will give a better taste to the salad.